Ali Riaz

-Ali Riaz is a Bangladeshi American political scientist and writer, currently serving as the Special Assistant to the Chief Adviser.
-He was the Vice Chairman of National Consensus Commission and head of Bangladesh Constitutional Reform Commission.
-He is a Distinguished Professor at Illinois State University where he joined in 2002.
+Ali Riaz is a Bangladeshi American political scientist and writer.
+He served as the Special Assistant to the Chief Adviser.
+He was the Vice Chairman of National Consensus Commission and Head of Constitutional Reform Commission.
+He is a distinguished professor at Illinois State University where he joined in 2002.
 Most of his work deals with religion and politics, particularly on South Asian politics and political Islam.
 He has written extensively on Bangladeshi politics and madrasas in South Asia.
 He was the editor of Studies on Asia, a bi-annual journal of the Midwestern Conference on Asian Affairs (2010–2015).

-In 2024, Riaz was tasked by the Bangladesh interim government to head a commission on constitutional reform after the end of the then prime minister Sheikh Hasina's 'authoritarian' regime.
+In 2024, Riaz was tasked by the Interim government of Bangladesh to head a commission on constitutional reform after the end of the then prime minister Sheikh Hasina's authoritarian regime.

 Early life and education

 Riaz was born in Dhaka, East Pakistan (today Bangladesh) to Mohabbat Ali, a senior public servant and Bilkis Ara.
 He earned his baccalaureate and master's degree in Mass Communication and Journalism from the University of Dhaka in 1981 and 1983, respectively.
 He was awarded a graduate student fellowship at the East West Center at Honolulu, Hawaii in 1987, where he earned master's degrees in communication (1989) and in political science (1991) under the EWC fellowship from the University of Hawaii.
 He completed his Doctor of Philosophy in political science in 1993 on civil-military relationship in Bangladesh.
 His study offers a structural-historical interpretation of the causes of and conditions for the military rule in Bangladesh in its first decade, 1972–1981.